rokucommunity/workflows/README.md

 Once these workflows are set up, your repository will automatically follow the structured release process!

 ---
-## Recovering from a Failed Release CI
+## Recovering from a Failed Release CI, or Closing a Release

-If the release CI fails and does not recover automatically, follow these steps to reset the release process:
+If a workflow fails, rerunning the workflow is safe to do and may solve the problem.

+If you want to cleanup an inflight release, the best way is to close the release branch that was create.
+If there was no release branch create, then there is nothing to cleanup.

+Closing the release branch will do these 3 steps: delete the GitHub Release, delete the pull request for the release, delete the release branch.
+You can do these steps manaully by following the instructions below:

 1. **Delete the GitHub Release**
    - Go to the **Releases** section of your repository.